byronmews/cv/index.md

 ## Employment

-`10.2018-present`
+`04.2019-present`
+__Great Ormond Street Hospital__ Contact bioinformatician role to help develop and maintain on a Clinical Scientist software management tool for handling clinical data retrieved from Genomics England as part of the 100,000 genomes project.
+As well as wider integration across the Bioinformatics group projects.

+`10.2018-04.2019`
-__Great Ormond Street Hospital__ Honorary contact bioinformatician role involving a collaboration to build on a bioinformatics management tool for handling clinical data retrieved from Genomics England as part of the 100,000 genomes project.
+__Great Ormond Street Hospital__ Honorary bioinformatician role involving a collaboration to build on a bioinformatics management tool for handling clinical data retrieved from Genomics England as part of the 100,000 genomes project.

 `05.2018-present`
 __Imperial College London__ Honorary research fellow within the National Heart Lung Institute, providing bioinformatics support for several rare disease datasets generated as part of the 100,000 genomes project.

-`01.2018-present`
+`01.2018-04.2019`
 __Imperial College Healthcare NHS Trust__ Bioinformatics scientist working on the 100,000 Genomes Project, and part of the West London Genomic Medicine Centre (GMC).

 `04.2016-04.2018`